raganwald/presentations/optimism-mindset.md

 ![original](images/iceland/14959573699_28aba848f8_k.jpg)

 ^ Stanford University psychologist Dr. Carol Dweck has also done a lot of research into what makes people productive, and like Dr. Seligman, she also believes that she has a model that explains a class of unproductive people.
-And also like Dr Seligman, she believes that through a particular type of CBT, unproductive people can change the way they think about the root causes of their success and falure, and that this change results in them becoming successful.
+And also like Dr Seligman, she believes that through a particular type of CBT, unproductive people can change the way they think about the root causes of their success and failure, and that this change results in them becoming successful.

 ^ https://www.flickr.com/photos/41812768@N07/14959573699